The Nexus Sonatype source type component supports granular access and filtering for artifacts stored in Nexus repositories.

 Compatibility with Deployment Automation

-The Nexus Sonatype source config type relies on the following parameters:
+The Nexus Sonatype source configuration type relies on the following parameters:

 |Supported editions||OSS and Professional|